 (4) The nature of the specific duties are so specialized and complex that knowledge required to perform the duties is usually associated with the attainment of a baccalaureate or higher degree.

 (B) Petitioner requirements.
-The Petition has to be filed a United States employer means which means a person, firm, corporation, contractor, or other association, or organization in the United States which:
+The Petition has to be filed a United States employer means which means a person, firm, LLC, partnership, corporation, contractor, or other association, or organization in the United States (or its agent) which:

 (1) Engages a person to work within the United States;